Real Estate Agent vs Broker in New York: The Real Difference

 A real estate agent is someone who passed the real estate test, got certified, and is looking to start working on selling homes.
 Agents help put together offers and show houses, help you negotiate, and facilitate contract negotiations.
 They’re the ones who drop off offers and also hand you the keys.

-The best way to describe them is that they are the people who do “on-the-ground” work.
-They advertise and network, are active on social media, and hustle all day long.
+The best way to describe them is as people who do “on-the-ground” work.
+They advertise and network, are active on social media, and hustle all day.
 There are many types of real estate agents.

 Who Does A Real Estate Agent Work For?

-Besides, many agents prefer to work for someone else while they study the overall real estate market.
+Besides, many agents prefer to work for someone else while studying the real estate market.

 2) What Does A Real Estate Broker Do?

 Real estate brokers are licensed to perform real estate actions and sometimes even freelance as agents.
-For example, they can buy or sell a house, pitch to potential buyers or sellers, host an open house, or collect a commission.
+They can buy or sell a house, pitch to potential buyers or sellers, host an open house, or collect a commission.

 However, the term “broker” tends to mean several things.
 It primarily means that you’re doing the office work.
 There are three main types of brokers: